Rage997/Dockerize-Application/README.md

-# A docker Image template to Dockerize any application
+# A docker image template to Dockerize any application

 <p align="center">